 January 26, 2013 - June 2, 2013

-The de Young will be the first venue in the American tour of paintings from the Royal Picture Gallery Mauritshuis, The Hague.
+One of the best museums in San Francisco, the de Young will be the first venue in the American tour of paintings from the Royal Picture Gallery Mauritshuis, The Hague.
 This jewel box of a museum, housing one of the world's most prestigious collections of Dutch Golden Age paintings, has not lent a large body of works from its holdings in nearly 30 years.
 An extensive two-year renovation makes this extraordinary opportunity possible.
 Among the works traveling to the United States is the Mauritshius' celebrated masterpiece Girl with a Pearl Earring by Johannes Vermeer and the enchanting The Goldfinch by Carel Fabritius.

 High Museum of Art

 Frida & Diego: Passion, Politics, and Painting

 Few artists have captured the public's imagination like Mexican painter Frida Kahlo (1907–1954) and her husband, the Mexican painter and muralist Diego Rivera (1886–1957).
 The myths that surrounded them during their lifetime arose not only from their significant body of work, but also from their active participation in the historical happenings around them.